-It’s unfortunate that the cost of living in Lisbon has risen in the past years, particularly rental cost.
+It’s unfortunate that the cost of living in Lisbon has risen in the past years – particularly the prices of rent.

 It all depends on where you eat!
 It’s possible to find a nice 3-course lunch menu with wine for less than 15€, but you’ll struggle to get the main meal for less than that if you go to a more international restaurant.

 The average price of the main meal in an upmarket restaurant selling quality food is probably around 17€ or more.
 Not that bad, right?

 Are you a coffee lover?
 Well, coffee is the same!
 You can get an espresso for somewhere between 0.60€ and 1.20€ in most cafes in Lisbon, but go to a more upscale cafe and your costs will double.